 The critical pattern separates plan and apply into distinct stages with human approval between them, preventing accidental changes and ensuring auditability.

-Drone CI offers a container-native approach that simplifies Terraform version management and plugin handling.
-Its stateless nature fits well with immutable infrastructure principles.
+Drone CI takes a container-native approach that makes Terraform version management and plugin handling simpler.
+Being stateless, it fits well with immutable infrastructure principles.

-Tekton provides a Kubernetes-native pipeline solution that scales exceptionally well for very large infrastructure deployments.
+Tekton is a Kubernetes-native pipeline that scales very well for big infrastructure deployments.

-Concourse CI excels at complex resource dependencies and has a strong Terraform user community with many shared pipelines.
+Concourse CI is good at complex resource dependencies and has a strong Terraform community with a lot of shared pipelines.

-A compromised IaC pipeline represents one of the most dangerous attack vectors in modern infrastructure.
-Defense-in-depth strategies are essential.
+A compromised IaC pipeline is one of the most dangerous attack vectors in modern infrastructure, so you want defense in depth.

 | Security Need | Open-Source Option | Enterprise Solution | Key Capabilities |